NVIDIA-ISAAC-ROS/isaac_ros_visual_slam/README.md

 <div align="center"><img src="resources/elbrus_ros_3.gif" width="400px"/></div>

+---
+## Webinar Available
+Learn how to use this package by watching our on-demand webinar: [Pinpoint, 250 fps, ROS 2 Localization with vSLAM on Jetson](https://gateway.on24.com/wcc/experience/elitenvidiabrill/1407606/3998202/isaac-ros-webinar-series)

+---

 ## Overview

 This repository provides a ROS2 package that performs stereo visual simultaneous localization and mapping (VSLAM) and estimates stereo visual inertial odometry using the [Isaac Elbrus](https://docs.nvidia.com/isaac/packages/visual_slam/doc/elbrus_visual_slam.html) GPU-accelerated library.
 It takes in a time-synced pair of stereo images (grayscale) along with respective camera intrinsics to publish the current pose of the camera relative to its start pose.